Nickpizzablock/cse15l-lab-reports/lrw2.md

 ![Image](CSE15lw2img5.jpg)

 The challenge is to save, upload, and execute a java file.
-I was able to complete the process is 7 steps like...
+I was able to complete the process is 10 steps by using the up arrow.

->click terminal
+* press up 2 times
 >scp "C:\Users\neodo\Downloads\Neo's Corner\whereAmI.java" cs15lwi22aqu@ieng6.ucsd.edu:~/

->pressed enter button
+* pressed enter

->ctrl+v the password
+* paste password

+* pressed enter

+* press up 2 times
 >ssh cs15lwi22aqu@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"

->pressed enter button
+* pressed enter

->ctrl+v the password
+* paste password

+* press enter

 My time was 24 seconds.
 It saved type by not having to write the server name and file direcoty every time one needs to change.
 Having to do this manually would take a lot of work for something that can be automated.
+Having no password would save lots of time with less inputs.